The Veep Cast Is Reuniting to Support Former Veep Joe Biden | TV Guide

 Veep's notoriously bumbling politician Selina Meyer has gone on to greener pastures, but the actor who played her for seven unforgettable seasons is reviving her, sort of, in support of another famous Veep, Joe Biden.

-Julia Louis-Dreyfus, who won six Oustanding Lead Actress in a Comedy Emmys for her portrayal of the perpetually behind-the-eight-ball politico, announced on Twitter Saturday a virtual Veep reunion in support of the Democratic Party of Wisconsin.
-That state, she explained in a short video, is crucial for Donald Trump to win the presidential election, so the cast is reuniting to raise funds in order to assist the Democrats in ensuring Trump's defeat there.
+Julia Louis-Dreyfus, who won six Emmys for Outstanding Lead Actress in a Comedy for her portrayal of the perpetually behind-the-eight-ball politico, announced on Twitter Saturday that she'll be headlining a virtual Veep reunion in support of the Democratic Party of Wisconsin.
+Wisconsin, she explained in a short video, is a crucial battleground state for the presidential candidate to win the presidential election, so the cast is reuniting to raise funds in order to assist the local party.
+Previously, the stars of The Princess Bridereunited to support the same organization and raised $4.25 million with their live-reading of the classic film's script.

 I’m SO excited to announce that we’re doing a #VeepReunion on Oct 4 with @AnnaChlumsky, @Mrreidscott, @SamRichardson, @MrTonyHale, @CleaDuvall, @MrMattWalsh, @DavidHMandel and more!— Julia Louis-Dreyfus (@OfficialJLD) September 26, 2020